Search for dark matter annual modulation with DarkSide-50: Introduction

 Dual-phase noble-liquid time projection chambers (TPCs) measure the scintillation and ionization signals from a particle interacting in the liquid.
-Such detectors were originally designed to discover and have led the search for the WIMPs with masses above \SI{10}{\giga\eV\per\square\c}.
+Such detectors were originally designed to discover and have led the search for WIMPs with masses above \SI{10}{\giga\eV\per\square\c}.
 Moreover, in the last decade, they have also exhibited world-class sensitivity to light dark matter candidates exploiting only the ionization signal spectrum above a few detected ionization electrons (\(N_e\))~\cite{XENON10:2011prx,Essig:2012yx,Essig:2017kqs,XENON:2016jmt,DarkSide:2018bpj,DarkSide:2018ppu,XENON:2019gfn,XENON:2019zpr,PandaX-II:2021nsg}.
 Among them, the \DSf\ detector, a liquid argon (LAr) TPC located underground at the Laboratori Nazionali del Gran Sasso (LNGS)~\cite{DarkSide:2014llq,DarkSide:2015cqb,DarkSide:2018kuk}, recently demonstrated an unprecedented sensitivity in this energy region~\cite{DarkSide-50:2022qzh,DarkSide:2022dhx,DarkSide:2022knj,DarkSide-50:2023fcw}.
-This achievement was accomplished by looking for an event excess in the energy spectrum with respect to the background model above \SI{0.06}{\keV} electron recoil equivalent (\SI{}{\keVee}).
+This achievement was accomplished by looking for an event excess in the energy spectrum with respect to the background model above \SI{0.06}{\keVee}.
 In this work, we report for the first time on the search for the annual rate modulation of events down to \SI{0.04}{\keVee}, the lowest threshold ever achieved in a dark matter modulation search.
-The analysis relies on two approaches: the maximum likelihood fit and the Lomb-Scargle periodogram.
-The results are also compared to the claim by the DAMA/LIBRA experiment.
+The analysis relies on two approaches: the maximum likelihood fit and the Lomb-Scargle periodogram~\cite{2018ApJS..236...16V}.
+The results are also compared to the claim by the DAMA/LIBRA experiment assuming that the dark matter produces signals of the same electron-recoil-equivalent-energy in both NaI and LAr detectors.